On the existence of tangential holomorphic vector fields vanishing at an infinite type point: Proof of Theorem

 on $\Delta_{\epsilon_0}$.
 We note that the equation (\ref{eq2014}) shows that $\mathrm{Re}(ia_1(0))=0$.

-Therefore, the solution $Q_0$ of Eq. (\ref{eq2014}) has the form as in the claim (see Lemma \ref{pde1} in Appendix A.2).
-In addition, since the real hypersuface $M$ is not rotationally symmetric, by \cite[Theorem 3]{Kim-Ninh} mentioned as in the introduction $Q_0$ must contain a monomial term $z_2^k$ for some positive integer $k$.
+Therefore, the solution $Q_0$ of Eq. (\ref{eq2014}) has the form as in the claim (following the proof of Lemma \ref{pde1} in Appendix A.2).
+In addition, since the real hypersuface $M$ is not rotationally symmetric, by \cite[Theorem 3]{Kim-Ninh} mentioned as in Section \ref{S2}, $Q_0$ must contain a monomial term $z_2^k$ for some positive integer $k$.
 Consequently, we have in fact that $a_1\not \equiv 0$.

 Next, it follows from (\ref{eq201311}) with $t=0$ that

 or equivalently